 reset rather than retrying immediately.

-When rate-limited, the API returns 429 Too Many Requests.
+429 Too Many Requests.
 Every response includes

 headers so you can track your usage proactively: